-Liberia was still healing after years of brutal civil war when it was hit by the 2014-5 Ebola epidemic.
+Liberia was still healing after years of brutal civil war when it was hit by the Ebola epidemic in 2014.

-Liberia has some of the world’s worst education indicators.
-It is not expected to reach universal education until 2100 and has the highest proportion of out-of-school primary-aged children in the world.
+With some of the world’s worst education indicators, Liberia is not expected to reach universal education until 2100 and has the highest proportion of out-of-school primary-aged children in the world.

 We believe every child has a right to learn which is why we're working in Liberia to give children a chance to go to school.

-To date, we have helped over 8,500 children to go to school, including helping 1,500 Ebola-impacted children following the crisis.
+To date, we have helped over 13,500 children to go to school in Liberia, including helping 3,000 Ebola-impacted children following the crisis.
 With your support, we can help thousands more.

 Offering children the chance for an education isn’t just about providing the schools.
 It’s about tackling the underlying issues, about strengthening their family environment and protecting children from a life on the streets.